SmileAPI/smile-openapi/docs/english/guides/about-smile/faqs.md

 Sharing users' data with our clients is done provided on a revocation-based model: only via explicit consent of the user via our SDK.
 Users can, at any point, revoke access to their data through this same means, making sure they are in full control when and to whom they share their own data.

 All information is deleted and irretrievable once users have revoked access.
-Any other data is retained for 60 days, after which all personal data is anonymized.

 We also maintain a Privacy Policy so you can be sure how your data is being used.